 of 2038 Locust Street.

 Early in the 1930's Lyman joins the elite Philadelphia Union League

 .
 The Lyman W Cleveland decorating

 business continues, but in 1939 a pending sheriff's sale on 2038 Locust Street building appears in the Philadelphia Inquirer,

 and subsequent notice of sale of the property from Bank to new owner appears in 1942.
 The exact reason for this turn of events is

-unknown, but it is assumed to be business related, and perhaps with the country going into war time production, demand for Interior
+unknown, but it is assumed to be business related, and perhaps with the lingering depression, the country going into war time production, or